 I have previously written about improving research literacy to gain greater understanding of mental health research.
 In that post, I described some of the terms commonly used in research.
-In this post, I’ll talk about some of the common research designs for both quantitative and qualitative studies.
+In this post, I’ll talk about some of the common types of research design for both quantitative and qualitative studies.

 Quantitative studies yield quantifiable results that can be statistically analyzed.
-The researcher identifies a hypothesis that is then tested.
+The researcher identifies and then tests a hypothesis.

 - Strengths: experimental studies can provide strong evidence regarding effects of an intervention allow researchers to make strong inferences regarding causality